-The truth about these 'body image' style transformations?
+The TRUTH about those 'body image' style transformations?

 IF you've been following for a while you will know we are about HEALTH AND LONGEVITY

-We are ALSO about a building a better relationship with food and regular exercise/movement and this is done with our simple PROVEN 5-pillar system
+We are ALSO about WAKING up and building a better relationship with what we consumption and taking responsibility for it, alongside regular exercise/movement.
+This is done with that simple PROVEN 5-pillar balance

-instead of promoting 'normal bodies' - which is what is wrong with this industry
+Instead of promoting 'normal bodies' - which is what is wrong with the HEALTH industry

 I've talked about 'the usual' before about the majority of guys (& gals) I work with are busy professionals with family who usually dislike the gym environment but they want to take back control of their bodies, fitness, and yes, appearance

-They want to tone up through building strength (we incorporate usable strength - different blog) and lose weight - which means body fat - lose the belly and remove those annoying aches and pains (back pain being the most common) that are actually caused from everyday imbalances from occupational activities and recreational...back to isolated gym workouts and machines that dictate your natural movement patterns
+Not to mention, removing those annoying aches and pains (back pain being the most common) that are usually just caused from everyday imbalances from occupational activities and recreational...back to isolated gym workouts and machines that dictate your natural movement patterns

-Therefore, they want to build and sustain a strong pain free body that not only looks but also feels great and fast without hours of beasting in the gym (speeding up the ageing process) and boring restrictive diets
+Therefore, they want to build and sustain a strong pain free body that not only looks but also feels great and fast without hours of beasting in the gym (just speeding up the ageing process) and boring restrictive diets